CodeCraftrX/strava_takehome_test/README.md

 ---
 #Programming Language
- -Java 8 or higher is required
+ * Java 8 or higher is required
- -Need an Internet connection if running the api to fetch the data
+ * Need an Internet connection if running the api to fetch the data

  ---

- ----
  To fetch the output, open terminal in the project path, compile and run the project using below commands:

- -- javac MainApplication.java
+ * javac MainApplication.java
- -- java MainApplication
+ * java MainApplication
+ ---

- --Once the app is running , it asks for two options
+ Once the app is running , it asks for two options <br/>

        Enter mode (file/api):
          1.file
            Enter filename (e.g., example-in.json):
-           (Give the filename  (Assumed the file is in the same folder as the mainapplication file))
+           (Give the filename  (Assumed the file is in the same folder as the mainapplication file)) 2.api
-         2. api
            Enter endpoint:
              (Give the api endpoint of the live api server)
+---
   -- The results are printed as per below:

               ayanamala1@Abheeshts-MacBook-Air Strava_Take_Home % javac MainApplication.java